Teacher Asked High School Students To Write A Suicide Note While Studying Shakespeare, Parents Protest

 In a time that teenage depression and anxiety is at an all-time high, this school project could be considered insensitive.

-The school teacher, Carolyn Roberts, has apologized for the assignment and assured the parents of the school that the project would not be handed out again.
+The school teacher, Carolyn Roberts, has apologized for the assignment and assured the parents that the project would not be handed out again.

 The school took swift action after a few parents complained about the assignment and issued a sincere apology for the insensitive project.
-The school added that the teacher didn’t consider how the project could affect those pupils that had been personally affected by suicide.
+The school added that the teacher didn’t consider how the project might upset those pupils that had been personally affected by suicide.

 Do you think the school assignment was insensitive?
 Share your opinion in the comments section below.